 Because the pictures are 900 pixels wide, if your screen is set to 1024x768 or less Internet Explorer may reduce the size of the pictures to fit your screen resulting in diagonal lines becoming jagged and a general loss of quality.
 To overcome this go to the Tools menu, then Internet Options, Advanced, then about half way down is Enable Automatic Image Resizing.
 Clear the check box.
 This applies to Internet Explorer 6 or higher as version 5 doesn't have automatic resizing.

-At the moment there are six tours to choose from, more are being added as and when I take the pictures.
+At the moment there are eleven tours to choose from, more are being added as and when I take the pictures.
 Most of the descriptions within each gallery carry on from the previous picture so if you view the pictures in reverse order they may not make sense.

-- (155 pictures) railway poles from around the UK.
+- (190 pictures) railway poles from around the UK.
 They are the same as GPO poles but the insulators would normally have railway company markings instead.
 Only a few railways still have poles and most of these are preservation lines where they have been retained for visual effect.

 - (80 pictures) pictures of poles in the Republic of Ireland.
 The poles and insulators are basically the same as those found in the UK except the insulators are marked P&T instead of GPO.
 P&T stands for Post and Telegraph.

-- (38 pictures) pictures of redundant railway poles still standing in Sweden.
+- (38 pictures) pictures of redundant railway poles standing in Sweden.
 There is only one stretch of railway that I'm aware of in Sweden that contains poles and I've shown them here.
 Sadly these poles were taken down in 2007 and there are no other similar poles remaining.

-- (53 pictures) railway poles in Canada.
+- (117 pictures) railway poles in Canada.
 They appear identical to those in the USA but some insulator patterns and embossings are unique to Canada.